survivejs/webpack-book/manuscript/loading/03_fonts.md

 {pagebreak}

-## Generating Font Files Based on SVGs

-If you prefer to use SVG based fonts, they can be bundled as a single font file by using [fontgen-loader](https://www.npmjs.com/package/fontgen-loader).

-W> Take care with SVGs if you have SVG specific image setup in place already.
-If you want to process font SVGs differently, set their definitions carefully.
-The *Loader Definitions* chapter covers alternatives.

 ## Manipulating *file-loader* Output Path and `publicPath`

 As discussed above and in [webpack issue tracker](https://github.com/webpack/file-loader/issues/32#issuecomment-250622904), *file-loader* allows shaping the output.
 This way you can output your fonts below `fonts/`, images below `images/`, and so on over using the root.